isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         void j();
     };

-    void myfunc(derived& param)  // bad, unless there is a specific reason for limiting to derived1 objects only {
+    void myfunc(derived1& param)  // bad, unless there is a specific reason for limiting to derived1 objects only {
         use(param.f());
         use(param.g());